uselesstechjunks/leetcode/docs/source/ml/basisexp.rst

 	* :math:`J(f)` is a regulariser which penalises functions for being too complex (to avoid overfitting).
 	* :math:`\lambda` is the regulariser parameter which controls the trade-off between the bias and the variance.

-A point mapping to a function
+A Point Mapping to a Function
 ==================================================================================
 .. tip::
 	* We usually think of points on the number line or in a higher dimensional space (:math:`x\in\mathbb{R}^d`) as a discrete entity.